Jebbs-dev/Jebbs-dev/README.md

 - 👋 Hi, I’m Fulness Ojebiyi.
 - 👀 I’m interested in technology and agriculture.
-- I'm a frontend developer and technical writer.
+- I'm a Fullstack Engineer.
-- 🌱 I’m currently learning backend development.
+- 🌱 I’m currently exploring AI integrations and building AI-related products.
-- 📫 You can reach me at ojebiyifulness@gmail.com, on twitter @jebbsdev and instagram @ojebiyifulness
+- 📫 You can reach me at ojebiyifulness@gmail.com,

 <!---
 Jebbs-dev/Jebbs-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.